IgniteUI/help-topics/topics/05_ASP-NET-MVC/Using_Ignite_UI_Tag_Helpers.md

 ## Topic Overview

-This topic demonstrates how to configure Ignite UI™ components by using the Tag Helpers syntax introduced in the new ASP.NET Core MVC framework
+This topic demonstrates how to configure Ignite UI™ components by using the Tag Helpers syntax introduced in the new ASP.NET Core 1.0

 ### In this topic